 Peisner views AB 1542 as a step forward for change.
 But he’s not stopping there.
 He is currently working on “groundbreaking social media safety legislation at the state level and with local school boards on enhancing social media safety policies.”

-In Jordan’s case, only the perpetrator, who did not even know Jordan, was charged with a crime The bystanders, including the young woman partnering with the perpetrator to film the attack, were not.
+In Jordan’s case, only the perpetrator, who did not even know Jordan, was charged with a crime.
+The bystanders, including the young woman partnering with the perpetrator to film the attack, were not.
+Typically the perpetrators commit the act of bullying/cyberbullying and recording/posting to social media for the purpose of gaining “likes”, more important to them than the consequences of their actions.
 Without the bystanders, the attack on Jordan would likely not have happened.
 It is because of bystanders that history all too often repeats itself.

 I recommend visiting the SMS website and signing up for their newsletter.
 I’m also following the organization on Twitter to help keep on top of the ever-changing social media issues that impact the lives and safety of our students and their families.